triton-inference-server/server/docs/client.rst

 Client Libraries and Examples
 =============================

-The TRTIS *client libraries* make it easy to communicate with the TensorRT Inference Server from you C++ or Python application.
-Using these libraries you can send either HTTP or GRPC requests to TRTIS to check server status or health and to make inference requests.
+The inference server *client libraries* make it easy to communicate with the TensorRT Inference Server from you C++ or Python application.
+Using these libraries you can send either HTTP or GRPC requests to server to check status or health and to make inference requests.

 A couple of example applications show how to use the client libraries to perform image classification and to test performance: